Cacalotlcoatl/sd-FileRAVEN/README.md

 ## Initial Feature Set in Development:
 - Standalone program works with any user interface/s you use!
-- Developed with Python 3.10.6 for stability and cross-platform compatibility with stable-diffusion-webui.
+- Developed with Python 3.12 for stability and cross-platform compatibility.
-- Automatically annotates and renames files: Retrieves model information from civitai.com and standardizes filenames to include model name, author, version, and base model for easy identification.
+- **Automatically annotates and renames files:** Retrieves model information from civitai.com and standardizes filenames to include model name, author, version, and base model for easy identification.
-- The CivitAI Model Page is displayed, allowing the user to verify accuracy and make informed decisions regarding renaming.
+- **Review/preview Model Information Pages:** The CivitAI Model Page is displayed, allowing the user to verify accuracy and make informed decisions regarding renaming.
-- Automatically renames all associated files (.civitai.info; .preview.png; etc.).
+- **Cluster Renaming:** Automatically renames all associated files (.civitai.info; .preview.png; etc.).
 Users have the opportunity to fine-tune the name before renaming occurs.
-- Automatic cross-version renaming: Optionally detect and rename different versions of the same model or members of a model collection with matching name patterns automatically.
+- **Automatic cross-version renaming:** Optionally detect and rename different versions of the same model or members of a model collection with matching name patterns automatically.
-- Simplifies organization and enhances searchability for efficient access.
+- **Standardizes and Simplifies:** helps organization and enhances searchability for efficient access.
-- Shares .civitai.info files compatible with sd-webui-Civitai-Helper to prevent creating additional file clutter
+- **Compatibility** Shares .civitai.info files compatible with sd-webui-Civitai-Helper to prevent creating additional file clutter and allow interoperability
-- Efficient Model Tracking: Identify previously processed models to streamline processing and eliminate redundant work in FileRAVEN.
+- **Efficient Model Tracking:** Identify previously processed models to streamline processing and eliminate redundant work in FileRAVEN.
-- Embedding Differentiation: Ensure human-readability and function by using embedding-specific naming strategies that avoid spaces or underscores while maintaining triggerword distinctiveness to prevent misinterpretation by CLIP.
+- **Embedding Specific Naming:** Ensure human-readability and function by using embedding-specific naming strategies that avoid spaces or underscores while maintaining triggerword distinctiveness to prevent misinterpretation by CLIP.
-- Model Type Differentiation: Distinguishes between various model types such as base model checkpoints, LoRAs, Textual Inversions, Hypernetworks, etc. Allowing for model-type specific behavior such as type-specific naming templates and sorting.
+- **Model Type Differentiation:** Distinguishes between various model types such as base model checkpoints, LoRAs, Textual Inversions, Hypernetworks, etc. Allowing for model-type specific behavior such as type-specific naming templates and sorting.
-- Automatic preview image download
+- **Automatic Preview Image Download:** Automatically searches for and downloads a thumbnails from civitai.com, if available.

 ## Future Features:
 - **Customizable Naming Formulae:** Allow users to define naming formulas specific to different model types (e.g., checkpoint merges, LoRAs, textual inversions) for better organization and clarity.